-Section 436A of the Education Act 1996 dealing with "children missing education" was introduced by the Education and Inspection Act 2006 and became law in February 2007.
-The current GOV.UK web page is here
+Local authorities have a duty under section 436a Education Act 1996 to make arrangements to identify children outside school who aren't receiving education.
+436A was introduced by the Education and Inspection Act 2006 and became law in February 2007.
+The current GOV.UK web page on Children Missing Education is here

 436A Duty to make arrangements to identify children not receiving education

 (1) A local education authority must make arrangements to enable them to establish (so far as it is possible to do so) the identities of children in their area who are of compulsory school age but —

 (a) are not registered pupils at a school, and

 (b) are not receiving suitable education otherwise than at a school.
 (2) In exercising their functions under this section a local education authority must have regard to any guidance given from time to time by the Secretary of State.